dlareau/dlareau.github.io/projects/KTANE_physical.md

 project.
 This is not actually a bomb, just a game replica.**

-Back in 2015, my friends and I became *obsessed* with the video game **Keep Talking and Nobody Explodes**.
-Released in July of 2015, **Keep Talking and Nobody Explodes** focuses on the disarming of a virtual bomb where one player plays the "Defuser" and any number of players play the "Experts".
+Released in July of 2015, *Keep Talking and Nobody Explodes* focuses on the disarming of a virtual bomb where one player plays the "Defuser" and any number of players play the "Experts".
 There are a number of different "modules" that each need disarming to win.
 Each module has some component of information that is only clear to the experts.
 The catch is that the experts are physically separated from the defuser and cannot see the modules, making communication important.
+Shortly after release, my friends and I became obsessed with the game, drilling the modules until we could tackle even the hardest of bombs, racking up hundreds of plays.

 Jumping forward to 2018, in a story you can follow more in the blog posts below, I decided to start making a physical version of the game.
 The goals for this